kaziadilmemon/JavaScript-Basics/README.md

 # Hello Developers!
 This repository contains the code of  Basics JavaScript with the Practice Questions
 #  Content
-* Introduction to JavaScript
+* Introduction to JavaScript.
+* Variables in JavaScript.
+* const, let and var in JavaScript.
-* Destructuring assignment and Spread Operator.
+* Primitives and Objects in JavaScript
-* local and global Scope.
+* JavaScript Operators and Expressions.
-* Hoisting.
+* JavaScript Conditional Statements.
-* Closures.
+* Strings in JavaScript.
+* String Methods in JavaScript..
+* Practice Set on Variables, Primitives and Objects.
+* Practice Set on Operators and Conditionals.
-* Arrow Functions.
+* Practice Set on Loops and Functions.
-* Practice Questions.
+* Practice Set on Strings and Strings Methods

 ### Feel free to contribute
 ## How to contribute?